Welcome to 40tude curing colon cancer!

 40tude curing colon cancer is a rapidly expanding group of people who have decided to take action against the second biggest cancer killer in the Western world.

-40tude is also supporting the Artificial Bowel Project, a pioneering research programme to engineer new bowel tissue using existing stem cells in a patient, in addition to a third project known as PERFECTS, a programme to develop a Quality Assurance and training tool to improve and monitor the quality of CT colonographies in the NHS Bowel Cancer Screening Programmes.
+40tude has supported also the Artificial Bowel Project, a pioneering research programme to engineer new bowel tissue using existing stem cells in a patient, and is now helping to fund a third project known as PERFECTS, a programme to develop a Quality Assurance and training tool to improve and monitor the quality of CT colonographies in the NHS Bowel Cancer Screening Programmes.